CurveDocs/curve-docs/docs/crvUSD/pegkeepers/PegKeeperRegulator.md

 - \( r_i \) represents the debt ratios of the other PegKeepers.

-!!!example "Amount allowed to provide with all empty PegKeepers"
+!!!example "Example: Amount allowed to provide with all empty PegKeepers"
     Let's take a look at the scenario when all PegKeepers are empty, therefore  $r = [0, 0, 0, 0]$.

     $\text{rsum} = \sqrt{0 \times 10^{18}} + \sqrt{0 \times 10^{18}} + \sqrt{0 \times 10^{18}} + \sqrt{0 \times 10^{18}} = 0$